garylirocks/quickrefs/azure-networking.markdown

 | Outbound           | source network address translation (SNAT) | outbound rules               |

 - Standard SKU is recommended
-- VMs, availability sets, and VMSS can be connected to only one SKU
+- VMs, availability sets, and VMSS can be connected to either Basic or Standart SKU LB, not both
 - When public IPs are used, the SKU must match
 - Availability zones
   - Zone-redundant (Need a zone redundant frontend IP)